-Sourcing a mortgage deal can be a struggle for first time buyers are still struggling to secure a mortgage deal.
+Sourcing a mortgage deal can be a struggle for first time buyers.
 There are a number of reasons for this.

-The main factor affecting mortgage availability for first time buyers stems from the lending problems faced by lenders over the last few years.
-Prior to 2007 many lenders offered mortgages to first time buyers which represented a high proportion of the value of the property, and in some cases 100% loans were available.
-Unfortunately lenders have lost money on these loans as the credit crunch has caused many borrowers to have financial problems; arrears and repossessions are up and house values have fallen.
+The main factors affecting first time buyers stem from the lending problems faced by lenders following the credit crunch.
+Prior to 2007 many lenders offered mortgages to first time buyers for a high proportion of the property value.
+In some cases 100% loans were available meaning no deposit was required.
+Unfortunately, lenders lost money on many of these loans due to redundancies, falling house prices and repossessions.

-So lending criteria have tightened up – a lot.
+So lending criteria has tightened up – a lot.
 Lenders want to avoid what they see as ‘risky’ mortgage lending and have taken steps to avoid attracting such business.
-These are some of the problems restrictive lending policies causes first time buyers:

 - Houses are extremely expensive!
 And there is always the possibility that the house you buy will be worth less than you paid for it when you come to sell.
 This is especially true for new-build properties which come at a premium because they have not been lived in.

-- Any first time buyers with a less than exemplary financial record, or a provable history of addresses in recent years may struggle even more.
-If you are thinking of getting a first time buyer mortgage make sure you are registered on the Electoral Register for the home you now live in, and do not miss or make late credit card and loan repayments.
+- Any first time buyers with no provable history of addresses in recent years may struggle even more.
+Make sure you are registered on the Electoral Register at the Council for the home you now live in.

-The Financial Services Authority conducted the Mortgage Market Review, which came into force on 26 April 2014 and requires lenders to make even more stringent affordability checks, and apply ‘stress testing’ to assess the effect of higher interest rates and their impact on the borrowers.
-The new lending policies will only serve to make things even harder for first time buyers, even if the changes introduced may be regarded as prudent.
+The Financial Services Authority conducted the Mortgage Market Review, which came into force on 26 April 2014.
+This requires lenders to make even more stringent affordability checks, and apply ‘stress testing’ to new mortgages.
+This testing assesses the effect of higher interest rates and their financial impact on the borrowers.
+The revised lending policies will only serve to make things even harder for first time buyers, even if the changes introduced may be regarded as prudent.

 So what can you do to improve your chances of getting a mortgage?

-- If you run an overdraft on your bank account, it is best to not have items like ‘Lottery’ or online gambling debits showing up on the statements!
+- If you use an overdraft on your bank account, it is best not to have items like ‘Lottery’, ‘SkyBet’, ‘BetFred’ or other online gambling debits showing up on the statements!
 Lenders definitely do not like you gambling with borrowed money!

-- Get yourself on the Electoral Register (Voters Roll) with your local council.
+- Get yourself on the Electoral Register (Voters Roll) with your local Council.
 Lenders like to see a history of where you have lived and been registered to vote as it suggests stability.
 Don’t assume that if you pay Council Tax at your home that you are automatically placed on the Electoral Register; you aren’t.

 - Save a deposit in an account in your name.
 If the Bank of Mum and Dad are helping you financially, get the money into your account at the earliest opportunity.

-- Keep all of your payslips and annual P60, plus all of you bank statements.
-Lenders like to see your regular income and where it goes.
+- Keep all of your payslips and annual P60, plus all of your bank statements.
+Lenders like to see your regular income and how it gets spent.
 Internet statements can be a problem if they do not show your name, address and account numbers – which many don’t.

 - If you have had bad credit in the past and had a default notice or County Court Judgement, get it paid off.
 ‘Satisfied’ debt problems do not look as bad as ‘live’ ones.

-A competent and experienced mortgage broker such as Andy Wilson will be well placed to find you the most suitable first time buyer mortgage given your particular circumstances.
-If you really stand no chance at all, they should be honest and tell you so, but also tell you what to do to improve your chances later.
-Otherwise, with the market as it is you could spend many hours trawling the various lenders on your own to find someone who will lend.
+We can help you to find you the most suitable first time buyer mortgage given your particular circumstances.
+If you really stand no chance at all, we will be honest and tell you so, but also tell you what to do to improve your chances later.
+Otherwise, you may spend many hours trawling the various lenders on your own to find someone who will lend.

-You can contact Andy Wilson using the form below, and to ask any questions or to arrange a no-obligation meeting.
-All initial meetings are at Andy’s expense, not yours.
+You can contact us to ask any questions or arrange a no-obligation meeting using the form below.
+All initial meetings are at our expense, not yours.